-Beloved Community Cville was created to bring the film I’m Not Racist… Am I? to Charlottesville on a city-wide level.
+Beloved Community Cville is a grassroots organization created to provide resources and opportunities to people interested in creating social change, starting with a city-wide film viewing and dialogue event of the documentary I’m Not Racist… Am I?
 The film and related workshops are offered as resources which have the potential to inspire learning, increase awareness, and spark further organizing and action within our community.
+Beloved Community Cville is about the power of embodying our values and highest ideals.

 Andre Robert Lee, Elizabeth Shillue, Catherine Wigginton Greene, and Gordon Fields

 Elizabeth Shillue has a BA in English from Hobart & William Smith College, a Masters in Social Work (MSW) from Arizona State University, and is certified as a Heart Rhythm Meditation teacher.
 She has worked with a wide variety of populations, including detained refugees, elderly & disabled people, caregivers, dementia patients, prisoners, veterans, people with mental health challenges, and meditation students.
-For the last several years, she has focused increasingly on racial justice issues, facilitating discussion groups, organizing events and other community involvement.
+Elizabeth's work is faith based and her commitment to racial justice issues and equity within our community has increasingly become central to it.

 2015 screening at the Paramount